 What we don’t: Not as sturdy as the top-rated Pursuit.

-Where the Distance FLZ runs into problems is when compared with BD’s own Pursuit above.
-For $10 less, the Pursuit feels even more rock-solid, has more comfortable grips, and does a nicer job absorbing impacts.
-That said, if you value a small packed size, the Distance wins out easily (14.6 in. for the 110-125cm length vs 24.4 in. for the 100-125cm Pursuit), and it’s a bit lighter at just under 15 ounces per pair (the Pursuit is 1 lb.
+Where the Distance FLZ runs into problems is when compared with BD’s own Pursuit.
+For $10 less, the Pursuit feels even more solid, has more comfortable grips, and does a better job absorbing impacts.
+That said, if you value a small packed size, the Distance wins out easily (14.6 in. for the 110-125cm length compared to 24.4 in. for the 100-125cm Pursuit), and it’s a bit lighter at just under 15 ounces per pair (the Pursuit is 1 lb.
 0.4 oz. for the S/M size).
-In the end, these downsides push the FLZ to a mid-pack finish on our list, but it’s well worth a look for those wanting a reliable and packable design.
+In the end, these downsides push the FLZ lower on our list, but it’s well worth a look for those wanting a reliable and packable design.

 See the Black Diamond Distance FLZ